klydestad/resume/kiersten-lyde-stad-resume-markdown.md

 - Led data collection and analysis for UBC's Canadian Supply Chain Act report, assessing supply chain risks of forced/child labor
 - Conducted and analyzed Workday Report and Excel spend data to reach Indigenous spending goals, identify procurement opportunities, and track KPIs
 - Development and documentation of standard operating procedures and business plans for various projects
+- Created an integrated action tracker to track the progress of tasks, was used as information source for team progress meetings

 ### Swim Instructor/Lifeguard | North Vancouver Recreation & Culture
 *Sep 2019 -- Present*